AmirArdroudi/AmirArdroudi.github.io/content/projects/sky-Heroes.md

 ---

-Sky Heroes is a MMO strategy turn-based game which has been created with UE4.
+Sky Heroes is an MMO strategy turn-based game which has been created with UE4.
 Worked on this game for two years and programmed with Blueprint (Visual scripting language) and C++.
-Also took on responsibility of gameplay and GUI programming.
+Also took on the responsibility of gameplay and GUI programming.
 Due to the lack of funding the project has been canceled.